Loves to share her views on issues that everybody should be aware of.

 3. Assign Yourself Spending Money

-While this amount is small, it also causes you to recess what you buy.
-Instead of eating out five days a week, you might now only eat about twice a week.
+While this is a small sum of cash, it also causes you to start reassessing what it is that you are going to buy.
+Now instead of eating your lunch out five days a week, you might now decide to only eat out two to three times a week.

-It’s a good way to ensure that you don’t use your debit/ credit cards during the week.
-Also it makes you more aware of what it is that you are buying each day as you need to make sure you have enough cash in your wallet to pay for it.
+It also makes you more aware of what it is that you are buying every day, as you need to make sure you have enough cash in your wallet to pay for things.

 4. Stop Following Brands on Social Media

-All of these expenses should be similar in amount each month except maybe in winter where some might increase.
+All of these expenses should be similar amounts every month except maybe in winter, when some expenses might increase.

-Once you have a realistic idea of your expenses, subtract your total monthly expenses from your total monthly salary.
-Whatever is leftover is what should be saved each month
+Once you have a realistic idea of all of your expenses, then subtract your total monthly expenses from your total monthly salary.
+Whatever is leftover is what should be saved each month.

-You need to set up an automatic transfer to put this amount into your savings account and when you are doing your budget you need to include this as one of your expenses.
+You then need to set up an automatic transfer that will transfer out this amount to your savings account once a month.
+When you are doing your next budget, you need to start including this one in your expenses list.

 Start Keeping a Record Book

-Once you know what it is you are spending your cash on every month, now you need to cut down on these expenses to increase the amount of money it is that you can save each month.
+Once you know what you are spending all your cash on, then you need to cut down on these expenses to increase the amount of money it is that you can save every month.

-The areas you need to cut back on is takeaway coffees, stationary, wasted food items, unnecessary 2for1 offers, lunches, snacks, subscriptions, eating out, alcohol, and sundry expenses.
+The areas where you need to cut back on will be takeaway coffees, stationery, food items, unnecessary promotional offers, lunches, snacks, subscriptions, eating out, alcohol, and sundry expenses.

 Which Age Groups Are the Best at Saving for Retirement

-A report released by Fidelity Investment in January 2020, found that Millennial's (Ages 25-38) are surpassing Generation X (Ages 39-54) in their ability to save for their retirement.
+A report released by Fidelity Investment in January 2020 found that Millennials are surpassing Generation X in their ability to save for their retirement.
 Their rate of saving has increased from 7.5% to 9.7%.
-However, the Gen X has seen a decline of 3% down to 80% in the number of people savings this year.
+However, Gen X has seen a decline of 3% down to 80% in the number of people savings this year.

-The Baby Boomers (Ages 55-73) are well ahead of both of these groups and are saving as much as 11.7% of their salaries.
+The Baby Boomers are well ahead of both of these groups and are saving as much as 11.7% of their salaries.

 Saving money begins by firstly looking at ways where you can save and secondly actually doing it.
-Implementing the measures to start saving and staying on track can be hit and miss till you get into a routine.
+Implementing the measures to start saving and staying on track can be hit and miss for many people until they get into a routine.

-Always start small and then as you accomplish one task, take on another task.
-Keep looking at other areas in your life where you can save money as you are mostly wasting cash without noticing it.
-You will eventually see your hard work pay of the more that your savings increase each month.
+Always start small, and then as you accomplish one task, take on another task.
+Keep looking at other areas in your life where you can save money.
+You will eventually start to see your hard work pay off the longer you continue to save.